EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 ### Step 1 Configuration check

-To verify that everything is configured properly you can check with the following command and pointing to the cerficates directly:
+To verify that everything is configured properly you can check with the following command and pointing to the certificates directly:

 ```shell
 $ fts-rest-whoami --key ~/.globus/userkey.pem --cert ~/.globus/usercert.pem \